 - Serious Bodily Injury: The victim suffers injuries that create a substantial risk of death, permanent disfigurement, or long-term impairment.

-- Use of a Deadly Weapon: The offender uses or threatens to use a weapon that can cause significant harm or death.
+- Use of a Deadly Weapon: The offender uses or threatens to use a weapon capable of causing significant harm or death.

 Potential Penalties for Felony Assault:

-- Enhanced penalties for offenses against certain victims, such as law enforcement officers or vulnerable individuals.
+- Enhanced penalties for offenses against law enforcement officers or vulnerable individuals

-The long-term consequences of a felony assault conviction are severe, including loss of certain civil rights, such as voting or firearm ownership, and difficulties in securing employment or housing.
+The long-term consequences of a felony assault conviction include loss of civil rights such as voting or firearm ownership, and ongoing difficulties securing employment or housing.

-- Repeat Offenses: Prior convictions can lead to harsher sentences.
+- Repeat Offenses: Prior convictions lead to harsher sentences.

-- Victim Status: Assaulting specific individuals, such as police officers, healthcare workers, or elderly persons, may result in enhanced penalties.
+- Victim Status: Assaulting police officers, healthcare workers, or elderly persons may trigger enhanced penalties.

-- Hate Crimes: If the assault is motivated by bias against a protected class, it may carry additional penalties.
+- Hate Crimes: Assault motivated by bias against a protected class carries additional penalties under Colorado law.

-- Presence of a Deadly Weapon: The use of weapons almost always escalates the severity of an assault charge.
+- Presence of a Deadly Weapon: Weapon use almost always escalates an assault charge from misdemeanor to felony territory.

-- Self-Defense: Demonstrating that the actions were taken to protect oneself from imminent harm.
+- Self-Defense: Demonstrating that the actions protected oneself from imminent harm.

-- Defense of Others: Proving that the defendant acted to protect another person from harm.
+- Defense of Others: Proving the defendant acted to protect another person from harm.

 - Lack of Intent: Arguing that the harm caused was accidental and not intentional.